 The Hirshhorn maintains an active exhibition schedule focused on exploring or re-examining key moments and figures in modern and contemporary culture and is dedicated to undertaking deep research and organizing projects that ask essential questions about the art and culture of yesterday, today, and tomorrow.
-Thematic exhibitions exploring aspects of modern and contemporary art have ranged from Visual Music, an alternative history of the abstract art of the past century featuring artists who explored ideas related to synaesthesia (a blending of the senses and synthesis of the arts), to The Cinema Effect, an exploration of contemporary moving-image art and the ways in which the cinematic has blurred distinctions between illusion and reality.
+Thematic exhibitions exploring aspects of modern and contemporary art have included Damage Control: Art and Destruction Since 1950, Visual Music, an alternative history of the abstract art of the past century featuring artists who explored ideas related to synaesthesia (a blending of the senses and synthesis of the arts), and The Cinema Effect, an exploration of contemporary moving-image art and the ways in which the cinematic has blurred distinctions between illusion and reality.
 Recent monographic shows have explored the oeuvre of such artists as Isamu Noguchi, Ana Mendieta, Jeff Wall, Brice Marden, Chuck Close, Robert Gober, Salvador Dalí, Ed Ruscha, Clyfford Still, Juan Muñoz, Hiroshi Sugimoto, Anselm Kiefer, Wolfgang Tillmans, Louise Bourgeois, Anne Truitt, Yves Klein, and Blinky Palermo.

-The exhibition series titled Directions, began in 1987, focuses on emerging artists in the contemporary art world.
-Recent shows have highlighted Cai Guo-Qiang, Tony Oursler, Toba Khedori, Sam Taylor-Wood, Juliao

-Sarmento, Shahzia Sikander, Leonardo Drew, Cathy de Monchaux, Tacita Dean, Ernesto Neto, Ron Mueck, Cecily Brown, Janet Cardiff, Jim Hodges, Oliver Herring, Jim Lambie, Amy Sillman, Terence Gower, Walead Beshty, John Gerrard, and Grazie Toderi.
-The Hirshhorn's popular Black Box series, which recently celebrated its five-year anniversary, features work by emerging and established artists and artist collectives, including Francis Alÿs, Phoebe Greenberg, Kimsooja, Rivane Neuenschwander, Hans Op de Beeck, Semiconductor, Superflex, Guido van der Werve, Laurent Grasso, Nira Pereg, among others, and represents a broad range of nations and approaches to new media.
+The exhibition series titled Directions, begun in 1987, focuses on emerging artists in the contemporary art world.
+Recent shows have highlighted Jennie C. Jones, Antonio Rovaldi, Pipilotti Rist, Cai Guo-Qiang, Tony Oursler, Toba Khedori, Sam Taylor-Wood, Juliao Sarmento, Shahzia Sikander, Leonardo Drew, Cathy de Monchaux, Tacita Dean, Ernesto Neto, Ron Mueck, Cecily Brown, Janet Cardiff, Jim Hodges, Oliver Herring, Jim Lambie, Amy Sillman, Terence Gower, Walead Beshty, John Gerrard, and Grazie Toderi.
+The Hirshhorn's popular Black Box series features work by emerging and established artists and artist collectives, including Francis Alys, Phoebe Greenberg, Kimsooja, Rivane Neuenschwander, Hans Op de Beeck, Semiconductor, Superflex, Guido van der Werve, Laurent Grasso, and Nira Pereg, among others, and represents a broad range of nations and approaches to new media.
 Ways of Seeing, an occasional exhibition program in which individuals involved in the art world-ranging from collectors to artists to composers to authors-organize an exhibition of works from the collection, has included guest curators like artist John Baldessari and collectors Giuseppe and Giovanna Panza.
-The museum schedule of special, temporary exhibitions is complemented by ongoing dynamic rotations of the collection, designed not only to showcase a wide range of the Hirshhorn's varied holdings, but also to encourage visitors to ask questions and experience art from a variety of perspectives.
+The schedule of special, temporary exhibitions is complemented by ongoing dynamic rotations of the collection, designed not only to showcase a wide range of the Hirshhorn's varied holdings, but also to encourage visitors to ask questions and experience art from a variety of perspectives.
 In addition to individual gallery installations of masterworks from the Hirshhorn's collection organized either around individual artists or themes, the Museum also presents major exhibitions drawn from its holdings.
-Recent examples include Fragments in Time and Space, Josef Albers: Innovation and Inspiration, ColorForms, and Strange Bodies.
+Recent examples include Over, Under, Next: Experiments in Mixed Media, 1913-Present, Fragments in Time and Space, Josef Albers: Innovation and Inspiration, ColorForms, and Strange Bodies.

-To promote the study of modern and contemporary art, the museum cooperates with art historians, students, and visiting scholars from throughout the United States and abroad.
+To promote the study of modern and contemporary art, the Museum cooperates with art historians, students, and visiting scholars from throughout the United States and abroad.
 Intern programs at the undergraduate and graduate levels offer opportunities prospective art professionals to partner with the museum's staff.
 Curatorial records on the permanent collection and a specialized library of thirty-six thousand volumes, supplemented by the papers of Elmer MacRae concerning the Armory Show of 1913, the Samuel Murray scrapbooks, and the Olga Hirshhorn Collection of Photographs of Artists, provide a rich source for research; graduate students, artists, and scholars may use the Museum's facilities by prior appointment.